-English as a Second Language (ESL) benchmarks are completed by the classroom teacher or by a designated ELL teacher and are entered into PowerSchool.
+English Language Learner (ELL) benchmarks are completed by the classroom teacher or by a designated ELL teacher and are entered into PowerSchool.
 Proficiency benchmarks are shared with parents during scheduled Three Way Conferences.
 Specific language learning feedback is also provided through formative and summative assessments.